temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 2022-11-22T04:38:13.751Z [INFO] Worker state changed { state: 'RUNNING' }
 ```

-In the output, you will see an object listing the Worker options and their values, as well as timestamps from nodemon describing which programs have been invoked and when the Worker in running.
-Because the project runs `ts-node src/worker.ts` with [nodemon](https://nodemon.io/) so that when a change is made to the code, nodemon will automatically reload the Worker.
+In the output, you will see an object listing the Worker options and their values, as well as timestamps from Nodemon describing which programs have been invoked.

 Now that you have your Worker running, it's time for you to start a Workflow Execution.

 ## Configure a Workflow Execution

 You can start a Workflow Execution by using the Temporal CLI or by writing code using the Temporal SDK.

 Starting a Workflow Execution using the Temporal SDK involves connecting to the Temporal Server, configuring the Task Queue the Workflow should use, and starting the Workflow with the input parameters it expects.
 In a real application, you may invoke this code when someone submits a form, presses a button, or visits a certain URL.
 In this tutorial, you will create a `client.ts` file that triggers your Temporal Workflow.